Prabashlakshitha/py-game/README.md

 # py-game
-using python develop the simple game for fun
+before use the game install the pip install pygame